Program Policies

 a.
 Grade is indicated by 鈥淣C鈥 鈥 no credit.

 b.
-Student repeats appropriate section(s) of EDSS 472/572 A, B, C during a future semester.
+Student repeats appropriate section(s) of EDSS 472/572 A and B during a future semester.

-As of Fall 2019, TaskStream is no longer used by the Single Subject Credentail Program.
+As of Fall 2019, TaskStream is no longer used by the Single Subject Credential Program.
+Please refer to S4@ The Beach and MyCED to meet requirements.

 21.1 Grade appeals for EDSS courses are submitted according to University guidelines.